-Court Costs: Any litigant seeking court costs shall, at the time judgment is entered, tender an affidavit specifically and individually listing each and every cost incurred and the amount sought, together with a statement by affiant that these costs
+Court Costs: Any litigant seeking court costs shall, at the time judgment is entered, tender to the court, in writing, an itemization specifically and individually listing each and every cost incurred and the amount sought, together with a statement that these costs

 The Court will only take judicial notice of the filing fee and certified mail cost.

 Supreme Court Rule 281, small claims actions in which a jury demand is filed, shall be subject to Mandatory Arbitration under Article 13 of these Rules.
 The judge to whom the case is assigned shall promptly assign an arbitration hearing date before a